rancher/docs/content/rancher/v2.x/en/concepts/global-configuration/_index.md

 Roles can be locked by the following users:

 - Any user assigned the `Administrator` global permission.
-- Any user assigned the `Standard Users` or `Custom Users` permission, along with the `Manage Roles` role.
+- Any user assigned the `Custom Users` permission, along with the `Manage Roles` role.

 ## Rancher Server URL